 Copy the code that will appear.
 Next, paste it in your WordPress blog post, and it will automatically convert into an embed.
 You are done!
 The process is that simple.
 You may also add extra parameters such as specifying the width of the post, hiding the captions of the post and display just the image with Instagram’s frame trappings.

-The second alternative is to use feed plugins.
-Unlike other social media platforms, like Facebook, that provide users with a plug-in generator, Instagram does not offer a single box plugin to help you display content from your account.
+Instagram does not offer a single box plugin to help you display content from your account.
 Therefore, to embed your Instagram feeds or entire Instagram profile, you will need to use third-party plugins.